lisaprincessbabycakes/FinalProj/README.md

 4. **You make a stitch**:
    - A stitch sound plays, and a new cluster of shapes is generated, marking the event.

-Let me know if you'd like more customization or further clarifications! 😊